autorope/donkeycar/doc/label_images.md

 ## Principle
 To avoid breaking `donkey ui` a lot, idea is the following :
-- in `donkey ui` we can assign each images to one of the possible label class defined in ui.kv :
+- in `donkey ui` we can assign each images to one of the possible label class defined in `/donkeycar/management/ui.kv` :
 ```
 #:set labels ['NA','left', 'right', 'middle']
 ```